“We walked among giants" ~ R. Dean Boyd

 Drs.
 Dean Boyd, Joe Crenshaw, and Steve Pollmann, as industry leaders and alumni of UNL, in partnership with the American Society of Animal Science Foundation, the philanthropic branch of American Society of Animal Science (ASAS), announce the establishment of the Swine Nutrition Heritage Fund.

-Proceeds from the Swine Nutrition Heritage Fund will provide animal scientists from across the country and across the world with the opportunity to learn about emerging concepts, tools of study, and strategies for breakthrough health and nutrition advancements.
-Multiple facets will be supported, including an invited industry expert (s) to lead a partial-day workshop on emerging nonruminant technology.
+In addition, once fully-funded, the Swine Nutrition Heritage Fund will provide animal scientists from across the country and across the world with the opportunity to learn about emerging concepts, tools of study, and strategies for breakthrough health and nutrition advancements with an invited industry expert (s) to lead a partial-day workshop on emerging nonruminant technology.
 The workshop will rotate annually between the Midwest section and Annual meetings.
 ASAS members and non-ASAS members may register for the workshop as part of the annual meeting or as stand-alone training.
 The workshops will address a significant industry need or change and may range from addressing critical industry problems as they emerge to identifying probable causes and tactics toward science-based solutions for industry alignment around controversies that cause division among professional service providers.

-The Swine Nutrition Heritage Fund will become endowed when the fund reaches $100,000.
-At that time, the fund will be used for the workshop programming and graduate student scholarship.
+The Swine Nutrition Heritage Fund will become fully-funded and endowed when the fund reaches $100,000.
+The fund will be used for the workshop programming and graduate student scholarship.

 Partner: Individual <$1,000 or Corporate <$2,499